Road to ...: Films in the series

-Each film is not simply a comedy, but a satire of some of the popular film genres of the day, including jungle, Arabian nights, Alaskan adventure and high seas.
+Each film is not simply a comedy, but a satire of some of the popular film genres of the day, including jungle, Arabian nights, Alaskan adventure, and the high seas.

 In 1977, an eighth Road to... movie was planned, titled Road to the Fountain of Youth, but Crosby died that year of a heart attack.

 In 1947, Astor Pictures released a compilation film of several of Crosby's Educational Pictures short subjects called The Road to Hollywood to evoke the series.
 The United States Navy also commissioned Hope and Crosby to produce the 1945 short film Road to Home.

-In Sweden, the first film was given the title Två glada sjömän går iland (Two Jolly Sailors Go Ashore), and the subsequent films in the series were given titles beginning with Två glada sjömän ..., except for the last film, which was instead called Vägen till Hong Kong (a direct translation of the English title).